RecolitusMorbus/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+      Sessions are commonly used to allow a server to store information about a client.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+      Generate a random salt.
+A "cost" factor has been pre-configured.
+Collect a password.

 - [ ] What does bcrypt do to slow down attackers?

+      It "salts" data: adding additional random data to the input of a hashing function that makes each password hash unique.

 - [ ] What are the three parts of the JSON Web Token?

+      • Header
+      • Payload
+      • Signature

 ## Minimum Viable Product